R. Scott Turner, MD, PhD

 The NAF team conducts neuropsychological evaluations that involve the assessment of general intellectual functioning, executive functioning, attention/concentration, learning and memory, language, and mood/personality.
 Such an evaluation is typically recommended for cases where brain-based impairment in cognitive function or behavior is suspected.
 Referrals are made to evaluate an individual’s cognitive functioning in order to aid in the diagnosis or to rule-out various medical conditions.
-Further information can be obtained at: http://neuropsychologyfairfax.com/neuro/
+Further information can be obtained at http://neuropsychologyfairfax.com/neuro/

-Brent T. Harris, MD, PhD
+Brent T. Harris, MD, Ph.D.

 Brent Harris joined the Memory Disorders Program in 2010 and serves as the Director of Neuropathology for Georgetown University Medical Center.
 Brent was in one of the first Georgetown Medical School MD/PhD physician-scientist training program graduating classes in 1995.
 He completed his post-doctoral training in pathology and neuropathology and neurobiology at Stanford University and was the Director of the ALS Center and Assistant Professor of Pathology at Dartmouth Medical School until joining our team.
 His particular area of clinical and research interest is in fronto-temporal dementias and ALS (Lou Gehrig’s Disease).

-Clinical Research Coordinator
+Clinical Trial Coordinator